akaMrNagar/Mindful/README.md

 ## 🗨️ Feedback and Support

 Your feedback is invaluable to us!
 If you have suggestions, encounter issues, or simply want to share your thoughts, please reach out to us on github.

+---

+# 💖 Donate

+Mindful is a Free and Open Source Software (FOSS) that took months of dedicated, restless work to develop.
+If you find this app helpful, please consider making a donation to support our efforts and ensure continued development.
+Your generosity will help us keep improving and maintaining Mindful for everyone.